Behowl the Moon board book

 “Now the hungry lion roars, And the wolf behowls the moon…”

-This beautiful book weaves a story of nighttime adventure and frolic using Puck’s lines from Shakespeare’s A Midsummer Night’s Dream Act 5.2.
+A story of nighttime adventure and frolic using Puck’s lines from Shakespeare’s A Midsummer Night’s Dream Act 5.2.
 Fairies and animals caper through the moonlit countryside through park and pale, over hill and over dale, before they all settle in for a long, peaceful sleep.
 The perfect bedtime story for small Shakespeare fans and their parents.

 Ships in about 5 days.